 Soon enough, Google needed to figure out how it could stop these spammers so that its algorithm would still only direct searchers to the most relevant content.

-That’s where the no follow was born.
+That’s where the no-follow was born.

 No follow links are a big red flag.
 That’s when another site—usually a big one like Wikipedia or WordPress—automatically calls out any shameless link-building tactics.

 If you find that you have no follow links in your profile, you’ll need to rectify them immediately.
-Not only do they hurt your SEO and DA, they stop it in its tracks.
+Not only do they hurt your SEO and DA, but they also stop it in its tracks.